pegwymonie/okra/public/Aptitudes.md

 Uses for Wit include:
 * gaining a moment to think in a tense situation
 * figuring out how to fashion a fishing pole from natural materials
+* sneaking into or out of a heavily guarded place
 *

 *This one is lite on examples*